 One book I’m reading is Essentials of Assessing, Preventing, and Overcoming Reading Difficulties by David A. Kilpatrick.
-It isn’t the easiest of reads but it is has some no nonsense, research-based strategies for teaching reading to kids with learning differences.
+It isn’t the easiest of reads but it has some no-nonsense, research-based strategies for teaching reading to kids with learning differences.
 One thing that I was surprised to learn was that advanced phonemic awareness is critical to becoming a fluent reader.

 What is Phonemic Awareness?

 Also referred to as phonological awareness, phonemic awareness is the ability to hear and manipulate the individual sounds (phonemes) in words.